ebai/ebai.github.io/about.md

 ---
 # about me

-_**I am a 21 year music producer, composer, software developer and music technologist living in New York City.**_
+_**I am a music producer, songwriter, software developer and music technologist living in New York City.**_

 ---